Illustrations by Patrícia Mafra

 In Spain on New Year’s Eve, the locals fancy a bit of a challenge when they celebrate!
-The Spanish tradition is that once midnight arrives, you’ve got to eat 12 grapes (each one eaten in time with every strike of the clock).
+The Spanish tradition is that once midnight arrives, you’ve got to eat 12 grapes (each eaten with every strike of the clock).
 When eating each grape, people are also encouraged to make a wish for the new year ahead.
 If you find yourself in Spain on New Year’s Eve and you don’t have any grapes at hand, don’t panic — you can easily find grapes on sale in all tourist shops and pubs in every town and city in the run-up to midnight.
-Handily, these grapes even come in packs of twelve!
+Handily, these grapes even come in packs of 12!

 But how do you say “Happy New Year” in Spanish?
 Easy!